Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-windows.md

 ### Where to go next

-- [Quickstart](/docs/quickstart) is a tutorial about ActyxOS with ready-to-use apps and configurations.
+- [Quickstart](/docs/quickstart) is a tutorial about ActyxOS with ready-to-use apps and configurations
-- [Get started](#get-started-with-actyx-on-windows) for a detailed guide on how <em>ActyxOS on Windows works</em>.
+- [Get started](#get-started-with-actyx-on-windows) for a detailed guide on how <em>ActyxOS on Windows works</em>
-- [Troubleshooting](#troubleshooting) describes common problems, workarounds and how to get help and submit issues.
+- [Troubleshooting](#troubleshooting) describes common problems, workarounds and how to get help and submit issues
-- [FAQs](/docs/faq/supported-programming-languages) provides answers to frequently asked questions.
+- [FAQs](/docs/faq/supported-programming-languages) provides answers to frequently asked questions

 ## Get started with ActyxOS on Windows